Turn Anonymous Stakeholders into Engaged Capital Market Relationships

 Frequently Asked Questions

-What is an Investor conversion funnel?
+What is an capital markets conversion funnel?

 A failure to convert anonymous stakeholders into engaged participants weakens your company’s capital-markets program and, by extension, harms your company’s market value.
 It also degrades the company’s pool of engaged contacts that are needed in the event of a proxy challenge brought on by an activist shareholder or other entity.
 A company’s engaged investor pool is a critical differentiator during a proxy contest.